Particularly Dangerous Chemicals

 These particularly hazardous chemicals include chemicals who classified as category 1 regarding their acute toxicity, or carcinogenicity, mutagenicity, reproductive toxicity (CMR), single exposure specific target organ toxicity (STOT-SE), as well as highly reactive chemicals, such as strong oxidizers.

 Examples of substances under authorization (non-exhaustive list):

 - Solvents (benzene, carbon tetrachloride, trichloroethylene)

-- Reagents (aflatoxins, formaldehyde, sodium azide, TMAH, dimethyl sulphate, p-phenylenediamine etc.)
+- Reagents (aflatoxins, sodium azide, TMAH, dimethyl sulphate, p-phenylenediamine etc.)

 - Metals and their salts (lead, nickel, cadmium, chromates, arsenic, mercury, beryllium, osmium tetroxide)

 - Cyanide salts

 - Acids (picric acid, nitric acid, perchloric acid, hydrofluoric acid)

 Always check the safety data sheet (SDS) of your chemicals substances prior to using them.